 He is employed as a Deputy Attorney General with the California Department of Justice.

-Shawn Imitates Dog is a human resources leader with over 20 years of experience in fitness, restaurant, hospitality, sports and entertainment industries.
+Shawn Imitates Dog (Lakota) is a human resources leader with over 20 years of experience in fitness, restaurant, hospitality, sports and entertainment industries.
 Shawn has led national multi-discipline teams responsible for employee relations, recruiting, training, compensation, benefits and HRIS.

 Shawn is currently the Vice President, Human Resources for Live Nation Entertainment.
 Shawn is a member of various professional organizations including Society of Human Resources Management, Professionals in Human Resources Association, Entertainment Human Resources Network where he serves as a member of the Advisory Committee.